 Church ministers are obligated to live by a specific code of pastoral ethics.
 An understanding of these basic principles will help you in your pastor search.
 You will be able to ask better questions about a candidate's character and history.
 And you will be able to show the candidate exactly what you expect of him if he is hired.

-ethics means "studying and analyzing right from wrong."
+According to Wikipedia, ethics means "studying and analyzing right from wrong."
 Pastoral ethics is, in my opinion, a basic standard of conduct which determines what is appropriate, acceptable, and expected of a pastor both in his personal and professional lives.

 Several years ago, Dallas Theological Seminary established the Association of Evangelical Ministers for its graduates.
 In order for a person to be accepted into the Association he or she was required to adhere to a code of ethics.
 Though the Association of Evangelical Ministers no longer exists, the code of pastoral ethics is still very appropriate.

 The following text is taken directly from the Association's materials and is used with permission.

 We are committed to excellence in ministry characterized by:

 We are committed to faithfulness to God through daily prayer, worship, and the reading, meditation, and study of God's Word.